 Stago U.S. employees must adhere to the HIPAA laws, regulations, as amended from time to time, and to Stago U.S.'s internal HIPAA policy.
 HIPAA and certain regulations issued thereunder have imposed obligations on many of Stago U.S.'s customers regarding the protection of certain health information.
 To assist our Customers in complying with these obligations, as well as with respect to Stago U.S.'s group health plans, Stago U.S. has agreed to comply with the terms of certain Business Associate Agreements.
 The terms of such agreements require, among other things, that Stago U.S. establish reasonable safeguards and other measures for the protection of certain health information.
 Stago U.S. employees whom, by virtue of their job position, are subject to the HIPAA laws, regulations and the Stago U.S. HIPAA policy must familiarize themselves with such regulations and adhere to the requirements therein.
-For more information, please see the Stago U.S. Information Privacy and Security Policy and Procedure Manual.
+For more information, please see the Stago U.S. Policy on the Health Insurance Portability and Accountability Act and the Stago U.S. Information Privacy and Security Policy and Procedure Manual.
 If you are unsure about your responsibilities please speak to your manager and/or the Stago U.S. Privacy Officer.